TWUOnline/ldrs664/_pages/unit-1.md

 Teaching and learning is a deeply personal experience.
 Learning is, by definition, a transformative experience; we change as a result of learning.
 Teaching is also a transformative experience; we change as a result of teaching.

 In his book, <em>The Courage to Teach: Exploring the Inner Landscape of a Teacher's Life</em>, Parker Palmer (1998) argues that the "inner landscape of teaching" is an essential foundation out of which authentic learning experiences emerge.
 <blockquote>"Teachers possess the power to create conditions that can help students learn a great deal -- or keep them from learning much at all.
-Teaching is the intentional act of creating those conditions, and good teaching requies that we understand the inner source of both the intent and the act." -- Palmer (1998, p.
+Teaching is the intentional act of creating those conditions, and good teaching requires that we understand the inner source of both the intent and the act." -- Palmer (1998, p.
 6)</blockquote>
 Palmer (1998) refers to the "spiritual quest for connectedness."

 &nbsp;